COSC3020/pancake-sort-scholtenskyle/README.md

 https://www.geeksforgeeks.org/pancake-sorting-in-python/

 I used the above links for gaining a better understanding of what pancake sorting actually is, Even then I was still a little fuzzy and used ChatGPT to clear up how it works.
-These sources were used for purely better understanding the problem.
+These sources were used purely for better understanding the problem and how pancake sorting is supposed to work.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.